-Waves in frequencies much higher than the normal activity range of EEG, mostly in the range of 200-300 Hz, have been found in cerebellar structures of animals, but they have not played any role in clinical neurophysiology [33,34].
+Waves of frequencies much higher than the normal activity range of EEG, mostly in the range 200-300 Hz have been found in cerebellar structures of animals but they have not played any role in clinical neurophysiology [37, 38].

-Figure 1.7 shows the typical normal brain rhythms with their usual amplitude levels.
-In general, the EEG signals are the projection of neural activities that are attenuated by leptomeninges, cerebrospinal fluid, dura matter, bone, galea, and the scalp.
-Cartographic discharges show amplitudes of 0.5-1.5 mV and up to several millivolts for spikes.
-However, on the scalp the amplitudes commonly lie within $10-100 \mu V$.
+Figure 1.6 shows the typical normal brain rhythms with their usual amplitude levels.
+In general the EEG signals are the projection of neural activities which are attenuated by leptomeninges, cerebrospinal fluid, dura matter, bone, galea, and the scalp.
+Cortiographic discharges show amplitudes of 0.5-1.5 mV in range and up to several millivolts for spikes.
+However, on the scalp the amplitudes commonly lie within 10-100 μ V.

-Figure 1.7 Four typical dominant brain normal rhythms, from high to low frequencies.
-The delta wave is observed in infants and sleeping adults, the theta wave in children and sleeping adults, the alpha wave is detected in the occipital brain region when there is no attention, and the beta wave appears frontally and parietally with low amplitude
+Figure 1.6 The EEG signal on the top and four typical dominant brain normal rhythms, from low to high frequencies; the delta wave is observed in infants and sleeping adults, the theta wave in children and sleeping adults, the alpha wave is detected in the occipital brain region when there is no attention, and the beta wave appears frontally and parietally with low amplitude